alias-rahil/handwritten.js/README.md

   </a>
 </p>

-> Convert text to handwritten!
+> Convert text to handwritten pdf!

 # In your code: